kencormack/pistar-lastqso/README.md

 The **ansi_shadow** font pre-dates figlet.
 It appears to have been created using an old DOS ANSI art package called "thedraw", and converted for figlet.
 It's original creator is unknown.
 It can be found at https://github.com/xero/figlet-fonts and from numerous other font collections on the Internet.

-**dxcc** (https://fkurz.net/ham/dxcc.html) is a small command line utility, written in perl, which determines the ARRL DXCC entity of a ham radio callsign.
+**dxcc** (https://fkurz.net/ham/dxcc.html) is a small command line utility, written in perl, which determines the ARRL DXCC entity of a ham radio Callsign.
 It was written by Fabian Kurz, DJ1YFK and uses the **cty.dat** country file by Jim Reisert, AD1C (http://www.country-files.com/).

 **pistar-lastqso** itself was developed on a Raspberry Pi Zero WH with eMMC (backed up to USB storge), with generic Chinese MMDVM boards (including Duplex and Simplex models).
 Development began with pi-star 4.1.4, and has continued through all pi-star updates to date.
 Testing the output is performed on 1.) a Lenovo Thinkpad laptop running Windows 10 Pro via SSH with PuTTY and Xming (an X-server), and PuTTY running as term-type TERM=xterm, or 2.) direct HDMI connection from the Pi to a 40" flatscreen (TERM=linux).